bybdigital-dev/MixnMatch-Temp-2/replit.md

 ## Overview

 This is a modern, full-stack web application for a home textiles business specializing in curtains, blinds, upholstery, fabrics, bedding, and yarns.
 The application features a customer-facing single-page website with service listings, gallery, testimonials, and contact forms, plus an admin dashboard for managing customer inquiries.
-Built with React, Express.js, and PostgreSQL, it emphasizes warm, homey design aesthetics with professional functionality.
+Built with React, Express.js, and in-memory storage, it emphasizes warm, homey design aesthetics with professional functionality.

 ## User Preferences